Grade Advisor Program

-Realizing that college preparation must begin early, Program staff assigns all high school scholars in grades 9 through 11 to a volunteer Crosby Scholars Grade Advisor.
+Realizing that college preparation must begin early, Program staff assigns all high school scholars in grades 9th and 10th to a volunteer Crosby Scholars Grade Advisor.

-- The Grade Advisor Program was established to offer each underclassman Crosby Scholar the opportunity to meet with a volunteer advisor during the spring semester of each school year.
+The Grade Advisor Program was established to offer underclassman Crosby Scholars the opportunity to meet with a volunteer advisor during the spring semester of each school year.

-- Grade Advisor assignments are based on the scholar's grade and high school.
-Each scholar is notified by email when his/her Grade Advisor assignment has been confirmed.
+Assignments are based on the scholar's grade and high school, and scholars are notified by email when their Grade Advisor assignment has been confirmed.

 Grade Advisor meetings are monthly group meetings and therefore are not rescheduled unless school is closed or after school activities are cancelled by the school.Topics discussed prepare scholars for the college admission process and build a foundation of knowledge that launches them into junior and senior years.
 Handouts will be posted in the Crosby Scholars Student Portal; paper copies will not be distributed during the meetings.

 Meetings begin in January with a kick-off pizza party.
 The program concludes with an end-of-year reception in May.